Former Equifax CEO Blames One Employee for Massive Hack

 Why juggle multiple consoles for device and security management?
 In a single place, security and IT operations can understand their exposed security risk, patch, deploy software, stop security breaches, satisfy compliance agencies and more.

-Whether organizations are looking for endpoint security or IT management capabilities, including patch management, software distribution and remote control, Realtime Security is the only cloud-based approach to security and systems management which enables 10-second endpoint visibility and control thousands of devices.
+Whether organizations are looking for endpoint security or IT management capabilities, including patch management, software distribution and remote control, Syxsense is the only cloud-based approach to security and systems management which enables 10-second endpoint visibility and control thousands of devices.

-Get started with Syxsense Realtime Security and manage your entire IT environment with a simple and powerful solution.
+Get started with Syxsense and manage your entire IT environment with a simple and powerful solution.